barsha-git/RepoIntel/README.md

 ### Programmatic usage (chain layer)

-The following example illustrates how to compose the conversational RAG pipeline.
-This workflow is not yet exposed as a dedicated REST endpoint.
+The following example illustrates how to compose the conversational RAG pipeline directly, without going through the HTTP API:

-**Compose hybrid retrieval and conversational RAG chain:**

 ```python
 from app.models.llm import ChatModelService